levsero/test_embed/packages/framework/DEPLOY.md

 ### Step 2 - Release to Production Canary (Tier 1)

-Before releasing to production canary, verify that the [staging status] are passing
+Before releasing to production canary, verify that the [staging status] and [pod999 smoke tests] are passing.

 If passing, deploy your release with [Release Production - Canary (Tier1)].